 There is more.
 In 1782, the United States Congress voted this resolution:

 “The Congress of the United States recommends and approves the Holy Bible for use in all schools.”

 William Holmes McGuffey was the author of the McGuffey Reader, which was used for over 100 years in our public schools with over 125 million copies sold until it was stopped in 1963.
 President Lincoln called him the “Schoolmaster of the Nation.”
-Listen to these words of Mr. McGuffey:
+Read these words of Mr. McGuffey: